noman-bashir/noman-bashir.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+***On the Academic Job Market: I am currently seeking a tenure-track faculty position.
+You can take a look at my [CV](https://noman-bashir.github.io/cv/) for a closer look at my background and contributions.
+I am always excited to share my work with potential colleagues and collaborators.
+If you're hiring or interested in learning more about my work, let's talk!***

 I am the [Computing & Climate Impact Fellow](https://impactclimate.mit.edu/people/noman-bashir/) at [MIT Climate & Sustainability Consortium (MCSC)](https://impactclimate.mit.edu/) and a postdoc with [Christina Delimitrou](https://people.csail.mit.edu/delimitrou/Main.html) at MIT Computer Science & Artificial Intelligence Laboratory (CSAIL).